What is Mainframe OS?

 Is Mainframe OS really an operating system?

-No, it’s not an operating system in the standard sense.
-It is actually an application that is available on MacOS (other platforms supported soon).
-You can download from MainframeOS.com.
+No, it's not an operating system in the standard sense.
+It is actually a desktop application running on Linux, macOS and Windows.

 We call it an OS because 1) it has system-level utilities similar to other OS's (namely integrated decentralized identity, contacts, and wallets), and 2) once you install and run Mainframe OS, you can then discover, install, and run dapps within that environment.
 So it is essentially an Operating System for your decentralized experience.

 Once Mainframe OS is installed, users are guided through a simple and elegant onboarding experience.
 You'll set up your vault password, your identity, and your wallet (you can create a new one, or import an existing Ethereum wallet).